imputnet/cobalt/README.md

 ### What you should keep in mind:
 - Do **NOT** use formal language, that's boring and lame.
 Use informal language on all occasions.
 - Strings are **ALWAYS** lowercase unless it's an internal value like {ContactLink} or STRESSED LIKE THIS.
 - Keep translations as friendly and fun as possible.
+Just as if cobalt user was your buddy.
-- Word-for-word translations from original language are not valid.
+- Robotic translations from original language are not valid.
-- You can rephrase sentences as long as they keep the same sense.
+- You can (and should) rephrase sentences as long as they keep the same sense, if you think it'd be better that way.
 - You can add wordplays or puns if it feels natural to do so.
-- Even though I love cursing, keep that away from translations.
+- Even though I love cursing, keep that to minimum in translations, and do **NOT** use offensive words.
 - Always check if there are issues in UI with your localization.
 - There's no need to translate `ChangelogContentTitle` and `ChangelogContent`, because those are very often changed.
 You can remove both of them from your translation file.
-- Add "(in english)" in translation language to `ChangelogLastCommit` and `ChangelogLastMajor`, because those are almost always kept exclusively in English.
+- Add "(in english)" translated to your language at the end of `ChangelogLastCommit` and `ChangelogLastMajor`.
+Those are almost always kept exclusively in English.
 Remove that phrase if you do translate major update changelog.
+    - Example: `"ChangelogLastCommit": "последний коммит (на английском)"`
 - Be nice.

 ## TO-DO